-The drive to Mount Gambier from Cape Bridgewater is just over 100 kms and should take a little over an hour.
+The drive to Mount Gambier from Cape Bridgewater is just over 100 km and should take a little over an hour.
 This drive was one of the most beautiful drives in my opinion.
 And not because of any natural views, but because of something man-made.

-A large section of the drive between Cape Bridgewater and Mount Gambier cuts through hundreds of thousands of acres of timber plantation.
-For as far as the eye can see, trees placed perfectly apart, in immaculate lines, and all the same height.
+A large section of the drive between Cape Bridgewater and Mount Gambier cuts through hundreds of thousands of acres of a timber plantation.
+For as far as the eye can see, trees are placed perfectly apart, in immaculate lines, and all of the same height.
 The scale of the symmetry feels all too surreal.
 We’d never seen anything like this before.

 Another interesting fact is that you will gain one hour back on this stretch of the drive.
-As you change time-zones, your travel time remains the same but you earn an hour back on the clock.
+As you change time zones, your travel time remains the same but you earn an hour back on the clock.
 It felt good to have 25 hours during just that one day so that we could explore more!

 Mount Gambier Attractions

-When you finally arrive at Mount Gambier, make your way to the Blue Lake, one of the two main attractions.
+When you finally arrive at Mount Gambier, make your way to Blue Lake, one of the two main attractions.

 The Blue Lake is a large, crater lake located inside a dormant volcano near Mount Gambier.
-What’s unique about this lake that it changes colours.
-During December to March, the lake turns to a vibrant cobalt blue colour, before returning to a colder steel grey colour between April and November.
+What’s unique about this lake is that it changes colours.
+From December to March, the lake turns to a vibrant cobalt blue colour, before returning to a colder steel grey colour between April and November.